zeyadetman/Notes/content/setup.md

 	- [obsidian-git](https://github.com/denolehov/obsidian-git) I use it to sync between obsidian vault and github, to automate the deployment process, it's also helpful to sync the vault data between devices.

 > [!NOTE] Sync your vault on all of your devices
 > If you're using iPhone, then you don't need to use extra apps with [obsidian-git](https://github.com/denolehov/obsidian-git), It can do all what you want to do to sync your data among devices.
+You need to see [this comment](https://github.com/Vinzent03/obsidian-git/issues/911#issuecomment-2952442836) as well

 - [remotely-save](https://github.com/remotely-save/remotely-save) I use it to backup the vaults on dropbox, to avoid losing data that may happen by the previous tool.